Today’s Fraudulent Threats In The Ecommerce Sector

 The final stage of the triangulation process is the customer’s response, because the initial items are received, the customer doesn’t suspect anything suspicious but will initiate a chargeback for transactions made from the fraudster which the merchant always has to recover.

 The result is that again the merchant suffers a loss while the fraudster gains stolen person details and free items for themselves.

 Retailers hold a key responsibility to their buyers and that’s ensuring that they are protected against any potential online risk and fraudulent behaviour when engaging in online purchasing processes, at the same time they need to uphold the best possible shopping experience.

 This does seem like quite a load to take on, but there are simple implementations one can follow if you’re thinking about entering the eCommerce space or if you’re quite established and looking to business model to the next stage.

-We see too often that fraudsters are getting away with setting up fake phone numbers and emails to bypass verification processes and procedures often with a fake identity to enter a company’s system or perform fraudulent activity.
+We see too often that fraudsters are getting away with setting up fake phone numbers and emails to bypass verification processes and procedures often with a fake identity to enter a company’s system or perform the fraudulent activity.

-The Know your customer (KYC) solutions can tailor to just offering age verification like the above to verifying contact data to ID document scanning and the use of biometrics to compare that person ID to their selfie to comprise a positive match.
+The Know your customer (KYC) solutions can tailor to just offering age verification like the above to verifying contact data to ID document scanning and the use of biometrics to compare that person’s ID to their selfie to comprise a positive match.

 While this seems inevitable for everyday consumer purchases, as we continue to increase our trend in digitalisation, so will the risk of fraudulent activity which we already seeing an increase each year.
-Retailers should set to shield themselves in the future with an increase of multi-layered identity verification process implemented in their transaction processes which prove to protect but and also maximise business effort in the long term.
+Retailers should set to shield themselves in the future with an increase of multi-layered digital identity verification processes implemented in their transaction processes which prove to protect and also maximise business effort in the long term.